Brave: A Young Scottish Lass Turns Her Mama into a Bear

 The ultimate "moral of the story," that girls should marry for love, might have been groundbreaking in the time the story is set, but it seems awfully quaint.
 Pixar is good at a lot of things, but this film doesn't include much of the wit and humor that usually place its offerings above the pack.

 There were some personnel problems during the lengthy incubation of this film, with Chapman being replaced by Andrews for reasons unknown.
-The uneven tone and unclear message evidences this.
-While Andrews thanked Chapman while accepting an award for the film, one gathers the parting was not completely harmonious - but real life is not a fairy tale.
+The uneven tone and unclear message evidence this.
+While Andrews thanked Chapman while accepting an award for the film, one gathers that parting was not completely harmonious - but real life is not a fairy tale.
 Another thing that might turn some viewers off is the main character, Merida.

 |Rumor has it that they spent two years and developed an entire computer program just to display every single strand of Merida's hair.
 While an epic technical and artistic achievement, the results are a bit mixed from an entertainment standpoint.|